Potent storm to bring severe weather risk, including tornadoes, to the south-central US. Get the latest AccuWeather forecast. Chevron right

 If there is an issue with the rocket after liftoff, space flight operators can safely put it down in the Atlantic Ocean without endangering the public.

-SpaceX has taken advantage of this, sending a floating platform out in the Atlantic Ocean where the first stage of their Falcon 9 rocket can land after sending its payload into space.
+SpaceX has taken advantage of this, sending a floating platform out in the Atlantic Ocean where the first stage of its Falcon 9 rockets can land after sending its payload into space.
+Some rockets also return to the Florida coast where they land not far away from where they blasted off moments prior.

-NASA has a few other operational launch sites, including Wallops Island, Virginia, and Vandenberg Air Force Base, California.
+NASA has other operational launch sites, including Wallops Island, Virginia, and Vandenberg Air Force Base, California.
+SpaceX also has a launch facility in Boca Chica, Texas.
 All of these are located along the ocean, so the rockets can travel over the open water.

 The second reason why the United States uses Cape Canaveral as its primary launch site is due to its proximity to the equator.